swcarpentry/website/_posts/2016/09/2016-09-01-election-procedures.md

 The Steering Committee will be holding a special election on October 10-14 regarding the following amendment to Steering Committee elections:

-**"Following an election, the new Steering Committee will meet jointly with the previous Steering Committee for no less than 60 days.
-During these joint meetings, the new SC will not have voting privileges.
+**“Following an election, the new Steering Committee will meet jointly with the previous Steering Committee for no less than 60 days.
+For meetings during the first 30 first days, the new SC will not have voting privileges.
-After 30 days, voting privileges are transferred to the new SC."**
+After 30 days, voting privileges are transferred to the new SC.”**

 We believe this amendment is necessary to provide continuity in leadership following elections as the Steering Committee transitions to its new members.